-AMENDED by Direct Approval from the Chancellor, August 18, 2020 AMENDED by Direct Approval from the Chancellor, April 8, 2020 AMENDED by the Administrative Regulations Approval Process, January 2, 2020
+AMENDED by the Administrative Regulations Approval Process, January 2, 2020

 5.1.9 Additional Policy Violations

 Mandatory Reporters (as defined in Administrative Regulation 5.1.16) must report allegations of sexual harassment/assault (whether reported by the person who is the subject of the sexual harassment or a witness) to an Official with Authority or the Title IX Coordinator (as defined in Administrative Regulation 5.1.16).
 Failure to report to an Official with Authority or the Title IX Coordinator is a policy violation subject to discipline up to and including dismissal.